frederic-perez/AmE-dictionary/data/idioms.md

 __as yet__ Up to the present time; up to now.
 __ask for the moon__ To ask for too much, to want something that is not possible.
 __at a (single) stroke__ All at once, with a single decisive or powerful action. _When the economy crashed, thousands of people lost their jobs, their homes, and their pensions at a single stroke._
+__at a crossroads__ :dart::four::pencil2: At a point when a choice must be made; at a point of change. _After earning my degree, I’m at a crossroads.
+I need to figure out which direction my life should take._
 __at any cost__ Regardless of the cost involved. _He wanted to save her life at all cost._
 __at breakneck speed/pace__ :two: Extremely and often dangerously fast. _He drove away at breakneck speed._
 __at large__